Succinctly Verifiable Agentic Guardrails With ZKP Over Automated Reasoning - or how to prevent the Agentic Commerce mega-hack.

 Traditional observability watches behavior patterns to infer what might be happening:

-Automated Reasoning validation adds latency that scales with complexity, and traditional CloudTrail logging only records API calls, not whether the claimed model actually ran or what computation occurred.
-By the time dashboards flag unusual patterns, damage is done.
+Traditional Automated Reasoning validation adds latency that scales with complexity, and cloud trail logging only records API calls, not whether the claimed model actually ran or what computation occurred.
+By the time dashboards flag unusual patterns, to wait for a human to check.... the damage is done.

 Observability doesn't disappear.
 It evolves.
 Instead of teams staring at dashboards hoping to catch anomalies before catastrophic loss, monitoring agents verify cryptographic receipts in real-time.
 The system doesn't ask "does this pattern look suspicious?"
 It asks "does this proof mathematically violate any policy?"